 The good thing about bottlenecks is that when you improve them, the entire system improves almost proportionally.
-This means it's likely that two days of troubleshooting process training will multiply the benefit of the technology training you've given them.
+This means it's likely that two days of troubleshooting process training will unleash the productivity of your students' current system and technology training, massively boosting their productivity.
 Both the student and his or her employer will notice the change.

 Another benefit of troubleshooting process knowledge is that it's system and organization independent.
 This means if you train a career changer in troubleshooting process, he or she will exhibit above average productivity the first day on the job, and will fondly remember the roll of your company in his or her success.

-I've found that thorough knowledge of troubleshooting process can compensate for minor deficiencies in technical use of proper process enables a technologist to solve a problem in a system whose individual components he or she doesn't understand.
+I've found that thorough knowledge of troubleshooting process can compensate for minor deficiencies in technical knowledge.
+The use of proper process enables a technologist to solve problems in a system containing components he or she doesn't completely understand.

 Additionally, troubleshooting plays an important role in your students' post-course technical learning.
 When a technologist fixes a problem in a system, the relationship between the root cause and the effect imparts information about the underlying technology.
 Troubleshooting process training will help your students firm their grip on the technical information you gave them in class.